 Online directories can help people in your community locate your practice.
 Information such as your name, your practice’s address and phone number, and patient reviews shows on these directories.
 The information in the directory needs to match with the information found on your practice’s website and social media accounts.

 SEO, search engine optimization, is the basis of how your practice displays on Google search results.
 SEO takes time to see results organically but can pay off in the long run.
+This is a crucial part of your dental startup marketing plan.

 Google Ads goes hand in hand with SEO.
 It is a tool that’s used to create advertisements and bid to show at the top of the Google search results.
 There’s a lot to learn about Google Ads and SEO best practices.
 So, it’s most efficient to hire an outside professional unless you want to commit to mastering Google Ads to avoid wasting your money.